AgoRapide/AgoRapide/README.md

 ## Is AgoRapide technically complicated?
 We strive to keep the code as simple as possible.

 For instance there is almost no use of reflection in the code.
-Use of generics is also kept to a minimum, with only a few generic types, like &lt;TProperty&gt; used throughout (even this is on its way out as we are tweaking the internal mechanism of AgoRapide).
+Use of generics is also kept to a minimum.

 ## Is AgoRapide easy to get started with?
 Yes.

 You need very little boilerplate code to get started.
 We have also striven to make all error messages VERY detailed, always pinpointing the exact cause of any problems.

 Use AgoRapideSample as a starting point and you should be up and running with your first API in minutes.
+Please feel free to email bef at bef.no for guidance.

 ## Other interesting aspects about AgoRapide?
 Yes, of course!